9 Best Places To Stay In Lofoten Islands From A Native (2026)

 In Sørvågen, just three kilometers from the end of Lofoten, Å, you will stay comfortably in The Tide Rorbuer, or The Tide Hotel.
 You can opt for guest rooms in the hotel or self-catering cottages, and all premises have stunning sea or mountain views.

-In the traditional cottages, you will have a kitchen, bathroom, and outdoor furniture.
+In the traditional cottages, there is a kitchen, bathroom, and outdoor furniture.
 There is also free parking and a grocery store 100 meters away that is handy if you stay in one of the cottages.

-There is a highly-rated in-house restaurant, and you can wind down in the fully licensed bar at the end of the day.
+There is a highly-rated in-house restaurant here called Havet (the sea), and you can wind down in the fully licensed bar at the end of the day.

 You will also have access to a shared lounge on the premises and enjoy a wide variety of activities in the nearby area.
 Embark on a fishing trip, cycling, hiking, or diving in the Arctic waters.

-Secondly, you can choose Buodden Rorbuer, another high-rated fisherman cottage stay.
+Secondly, you can choose Buodden Rorbuer, another highly rated fisherman cottage stay.
 This is a holiday home with a private entrance and free private parking, and the place also has family rooms.

 9. Å In Lofoten